+Processing by third parties.
 For the most part, personal data collected by the School will remain within the School, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a 'need to know' basis).
-Particularly strict rules of access apply in the context of:
+However, some functions are outsourced. including eg ICT, cloud storage/records management, server monitoring, mailing.
+In accordance with Data Protection Law, this type of external data processing is always subject to contractual assurances that personal data will be kept securely and used only in accordance with the School's specific directions.